milanglacier/termint.el/README.md

 risks.
 Thus, while beneficial in certain scenarios, this method requires careful consideration of its potential drawbacks.

+you may consider enabling `:show-source-command-hint` as `t`, which provides useful hint about the underlying command being executed.

 ## Bracketed-Paste Mode

 Bracketed-paste mode wraps pasted text in escape sequences, letting terminals